stevensouza/automon/docs/automon-tutorial.md

 ### Spring AOP
 If you are using **Spring** the following maven module shows how to [monitor Spring beans with Automon](https://github.com/stevensouza/automon/tree/master/spring_aop).
 * This [directory contains the aspects](https://github.com/stevensouza/automon/tree/master/spring_aop/src/main/java/org/automon/spring_aop/aspects) that will trace and monitor the Spring code.
   * Note Spring only supports the `execution` pointcut on Spring bean public methods.
-This is a limitation of Spring and not the Automon aspects which can work on any pointcut type as well as on non-public parts of a codebase.
+This is a limitation of Spring and not the Automon aspects themselves which can work on any pointcut type as well as on non-public parts of a codebase.
 * This [directory contains the application source code](https://github.com/stevensouza/automon/tree/master/spring_aop/src/main/java/org/automon/spring_aop) being monitored.
 * This  [applicationContext.xml](https://github.com/stevensouza/automon/blob/master/spring_aop/src/main/resources/applicationContext.xml) file configures specifies which Spring beans to trace/monitor.
-* Look at this [pom.xml ](https://github.com/stevensouza/automon/tree/master/spring_aop)file to see how a Spring project should be configured.
+* Look at this [pom.xml ](https://github.com/stevensouza/automon/tree/master/spring_aop) file to see how a Spring project should be configured.

 Automon does not require Spring though. **Running a non-Spring program** with Automon is easy too.
 You simply...